NerdOfCode/Text_Game/README.md

+#Game not working
-This is a text base game that is currently in #alpha stages
+This is a text base game that is currently in alpha stages